zanettiprado/guess-battleship-game/README.md

 The following test cases were considered:

-Placing battleships randomly and ensuring they do not overlap.
+* Placing battleships randomly and ensuring they do not overlap.
-Validating user input for guesses and handling invalid inputs.
+* Validating user input for guesses and handling invalid inputs.
-Checking hits and misses during gameplay.
+* Checking hits and misses during gameplay.
-Verifying game termination conditions.
+* Verifying game termination conditions.

-# Testing the play again feature.
+* Abortion game option to execute end game or also start game again.

 ## Solved Bugs
 * Computers boats were displaying the board